Stochastic Burgers PDEs with random coefficients and a generalization of the Cole-Hopf transformation: Linearization of the Backward Random Burgers Equation

 in conjunction with (\ref{eqn:SCH}), it is straightforward to obtain that

 Therefore, recalling (\ref{def:coeffd}) and (\ref{def:ec}), direct substitution of the above into (\ref{eqn:SBURGERSredmor}) leads to (\ref{eqn:VerU}) and completes the proof. \end{proof}

 Theorem \ref{thm:SCH} necessitates the investigation of existence, uniqueness, and positivity of solutions for the linear BSPDE (\ref{eqn:IKWG}) subject to the constraints (\ref{eqn:midconstraint}), which is another linear BSPDE for their martingale part, and (\ref{eqn:relatpandq}).
 Ma \& Yong \big(\cite{Ma-Yong97}, \cite{Ma-Yong99}\big) studied linear BSPDEs of parabolic type and provided regularity conditions on their coefficients that ensured existence, uniqueness, and comparison results between solutions.
-However, their results are invalid under the presence of a BSPDE constraint.
+However, their results are not applicable in the case considered here on account of the presence of the BSPDE constraint.